nervosnetwork/docs.nervos.org/website/docs/basics/guides/mainnet.md

 However, if you have to expose them, make sure to strictly limit the access to trusted machines only, by following the method below.

 ### RPC Access Control
-Here we use Nginx API Gateway to configure the RPC access control.
+Here is an example to use Nginx API Gateway to configure the RPC access control.
+Explore more solutions or submit new ones using the GitHub tag [ckb-rpc-proxy](https://github.com/topics/ckb-rpc-proxy).

 Step 1: Install Docker-Compose and Docker